Chorus One Knowledge Base

 This design enables anyone to join as a solo staker who can mint osETH tokens against their node, or delegate ETH across multiple nodes to counteract network concentration.

-Notably, Stakewise v3 introduces a slashing-resistant staked ETH token, osETH, ensuring scalability without introducing systemic risk to the broader ecosystem.
+Notably, StakeWise v3 introduces a slashing-resistant staked ETH token, osETH, ensuring scalability without introducing systemic risk to the broader ecosystem.

 The current state of Ethereum Staking, and why it had previously been an exclusive club